 This service also provides bulk import to efficiently import large quantities of content.

-bulk import (add multiple folders and files, eg. via zip file)
+- bulk import (add multiple folders and files, eg. via zip file)

 For non-Web-Form-backed content I'm not sure that there's much value in providing a higher level API over and above what the AVM already provides.
 That said, there is some value in having a single 'go to' API for all WCM content access and manipulation needs.
 Thoughts anyone?

 The API set will be defined in a WCM Deployment Service interface that, like other Alfresco Services, will be retrievable via the ServiceRegistry.
 This interface will provide: